Blog > How To Make A Website

-At Create, we believe anyone can make great content, and that starting a website shouldn’t cost the earth.
+At Create, we believe anyone can produce quality content, and that starting a website shouldn’t cost the earth.

 Adding Stunning images

 The human eye is naturally drawn to images over text.
-I bet you looked at the image below this section before you started reading?
-Your website needs and deserves high quality, professional-looking images, but you don’t need to break the bank or have a degree in photography to get the pictures you need.
+Your website needs and deserves high-quality, professional-looking images, but you don’t need to break the bank or have a degree in photography to get the pictures you need.

 This photography may seem out of reach for your first website… but what if we told you they’re all completely free stock images that anyone can use?

-There are lots of places to get amazing free image content - Unsplash and Pexels are two of our favourites with literally thousands of free photos available.
-Choose from evocative landscape photos to arty food pics - there’s a huge range of categories and genres to suit the needs of any website ... and without the expense of paying professionals.
+Choose from evocative landscape photos to artistic food pics, - there’s a huge range of categories and genres to suit the needs of any website ... and without the expense of paying professionals.

 Do It Yourself